cymurs/dcrstakepool/README.md

 ![Stake Pool Architecture](https://i.imgur.com/2JDA9dl.png)

-- It is highly recommended to use 3 ucd+dcrwallet+stakepoold nodes for production use on mainnet.
+- It is highly recommended to use 3 ucd+ucwallet+stakepoold nodes for production use on mainnet.
-- The architecture is subject to change in the future to lessen the dependence on dcrwallet and MySQL.
+- The architecture is subject to change in the future to lessen the dependence on ucwallet and MySQL.

 ## Git Tip Release notes